eclipse/xtext/xtext-website/documentation/301_grammarlanguage.md

 1. The `+=` sign (the add operator) expects a multi-valued feature and adds the value on the right hand side to that feature, which is a list feature.
 1. The `?=` sign (boolean assignment operator) expects a feature of type [EBoolean]({{site.javadoc.java}}/java/lang/Boolean.html) and sets it to true if the right hand side was consumed, independently from the concrete value of the right hand side.

 The used assignment operator does not influence the cardinality of the expected symbols on the right hand side.

 ##### Cross-References {#cross-references}

-A unique feature of Xtext is the ability to declare cross-links in the grammar.
-In traditional compiler construction the cross-links are not established during parsing but in a later linking phase.
-This is the same in Xtext, but we allow to specify cross-link information in the grammar.
+A unique feature of Xtext is the ability to declare cross-references in the grammar.
+In traditional compiler construction such cross-references are not established during parsing but in a later linking phase.
+This is the same in Xtext, but we allow to specify cross-reference information in the grammar.
 This information is used by the [linker](303_runtime_concepts.html#linking).

-The syntax for cross-links is:
+The syntax for cross-references is:

 ```xtext
 CrossReference:
     '[' type=TypeRef ('|' ^terminal=CrossReferenceableTerminal )? ']';
 ```

-For example, Features in the [entities example](102_domainmodelwalkthrough.html) contain a cross-reference pointing to a Type:
+For example, Features in the [domainmodel tutorial](102_domainmodelwalkthrough.html) contain a cross-reference pointing to a Type:

 ```xtext
 Feature: